ansible-collections/community.aws/docs/community.aws.acm_certificate_module.rst

 - Note that this may not work properly with keys of size 4096 bits, due to a limitation of the ACM API.

+- Prior to release 5.0.0 this module was called ``community.aws.aws_acm``.
+The usage did not change.